Skip to content header Skip to main content Skip to content footer

 In addition to our collection areas, we have a whole other world of breathtaking wetland beauty and incredible wildlife for you to discover on our reserve.

-A 456-acre mosaic of lakes, scrapes, pools, reedbeds, streams, lagoons and salt marshes form our wild side.
-These precious habitats make our site a refuge for many species of wetland wildlife.
-From rare wild orchids, insects, amphibians and other animals to thousands of migratory birds who visit us seasonally every year.
+A 456-acre mosaic of lakes, scrapes, pools, reedbeds, streams, lagoons and saltmarsh forms our 'wild side'.
+These precious habitats make our site a refuge for many species of wetland wildlife, from rare wild orchids, insects, amphibians and other animals, to thousands of migratory birds that visit us seasonally every year.

 41166_transform.PNG